CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 hash_set/12/10000        118 us          118 us         5790
 ```

-Both trends in performance we saw in our baseline example still exist (larger vectors take longer to filter, and a wider data distrubtion takes longer to filter than a narrower ones).
+Both performance trends we saw in our baseline example still exist (larger vectors take longer to filter, and a wider data distrubtion takes longer to filter than a narrower ones).
 If we look at the 0-100 data distribution for our 3 vector sizes, we see a ~2x increase in execution time with each 2x increase in the size of `v_in`:

 ```txt
 ------------------------------------------------------------